Shmaltalk/SubwayGenerator/README.md

 maxDistance
 - Actually places the constraint that all stops must be within a certain travel distance
 - Checks that all pairs of stops have a valid StopPath with a distance less than the given maximum distance

-## On Testing

-Please see the code for descriptions of individual tests.
-Overall, we tested each individual predicate with positive (should pass) and negative (should fail) tests, then included some examples to confirm the system works as a whole.